 Alright, yes, a fair question!
 Aaagh–would you–STOP HITTING ME WITH YOUR CAPS-LOCK KEYS!
-(Hypocrisy, thou blowest from the north, and upon a lukewarm wind because Michigan forgot how to winter in 2020)–so, let’s ditch the over-tangential style of 2013-2017 North and answer the title question: where have I been?
+(Hypocrisy, thou blowest from the north, and upon a lukewarm wind because my place of residence forgot how to winter in 2020)–so, let’s ditch the over-tangential style of 2013-2017 North and answer the title question: where have I been?

 Ach, mensch, I must tell you a lengthy tale indeed!
 Early this past December I promised weekly episodic narratives, and seemed most enthusiastic about doing so.
 I seemed enthusiastic because I was enthusiastic… for the brief period spent writing those promises.
 Then I disappeared without a word until now.
 As you can see, it wasn’t one of my past flirtations with closing the blog.
 I certainly feared some (or all!) of you would think that, but it wasn’t the case.